False1dol/Principles-of-Computers/Homework4.md

+Q2) Divide -145 by 13 in binary twos complement, using 12-bit words.
+Use the restoring method algorithm.
+Ans.
+> Since restoring method only works for unsigned integers, we'll divide 145 by 13 first.
+Then we'll take the two's complement of the quotient.

 | Cycle | Operation      | A                                    | Q              | Q<sub>0</sub> |
 |-------|----------------|--------------------------------------|----------------|----|
 | 0     | Initialization |  0 0000 0000 0000                    | 0000 1001 0001 | -  |